Sylius/Sylius/docs/book/plugins/approved-plugins.rst

 **Coding standards:**

-* Are there any apparent violations of one or more SOLID principles?
+* Does the code follow SOLID principles?
 * Are conventions in the code consistent with each other (are the same conventions used for the same concepts)?
 * Does the code apply some other `PSR's <https://www.php-fig.org/psr/>`_?